Finance & Accounting

-1.)
-With the pace of today’s economy, profit opportunities in financial markets can come and go in a matter of seconds.
+- Profit opportunities in financial markets can come and go in a matter of seconds.

-Benefits of Machine Learning and Artificial Intelligence
+Machine Learning and Artificial Intelligence

 For decades, predicting financial results such as revenue, expenses, and cash flows was a pseudoscientific guessing game.
 However, the Machine Learning literature has provided us with sophisticated predictive algorithms to improve the accuracy of our financial forecasting.
 If your organization struggles to accurately forecast future outcomes, predictive analytics is for you.